NativeScript/sample-Angular2/README.md

 You can clone and build the app with the latest NativeScript 1.0 release.

 To see the app in action please check this [video screencast](http://screencast.com/t/TjZSEHB2).

-# We are looking for contributors with Angular experience for this integration!